 May-24 | Anticipated acquisitions of regional protein processors by global firms seeking deeper penetration into Latin America’s processed foods sector. |

-In the last years, the clean label movement has become increasingly powerful across Latin America, affecting consumers in choosing their food products.
-The ingredients then have a true identity and consumers seek products that have few additives and no artificial enhancer in the product formulation as they propel natural alternatives such as hydrolyzed vegetable protein (HVP).
+In recent years, the clean label movement has become increasingly influential across Latin America, influencing consumers' choices of food products.
+The ingredients then have a true identity, and consumers seek products with few additives and no artificial enhancers in their formulation, as they prefer natural alternatives, such as hydrolyzed vegetable protein (HVP).

-HVP serves as a natural flavor enhancer which has a rich umami profile as it helps in replacing chemical synthetic flavoring agents, such as monosodium glutamate (MSG), which some consumers now prefer to avoid.
-As such, HVP has made its name being an option preferred in formulation of clean-label savory products, such as soups, ready meals, seasonings, and meat alternatives.
+HVP serves as a natural flavor enhancer, offering a rich umami profile that helps replace synthetic chemical flavoring agents, such as monosodium glutamate (MSG), which some consumers now prefer to avoid.
+As such, HVP has made its name as an option preferred in the formulation of clean-label savory products, such as soups, ready meals, seasonings, and meat alternatives.

 Besides, the upsurge of plant-based diets in cities like São Paulo, Buenos Aires and Mexico City is also spearheading the demands for not-from-animal sources of protein and flavor.
 HVP exactly covers this by providing ethnic depth and savory complexity to vegetarian and vegan offerings.

-Major food processors and private-label brands reformulate their product lines to omit the use of controversial additives and substitute them with other natural alternatives such as HVP.
-Besides, much of this was revised by the increasing regional regulatory emphasis in terms of food labeling transparency that has accelerated industry movement into natural ingredients that consumers trust.
-In addition to influencing purchasing decisions by whitewashing the product labels, the developments surrounding HVP as a strategic tact ingredient for flavor and label-friendly functionality continue.
+Major food processors and private-label brands reformulate their product lines to omit the use of controversial additives and substitute them with other natural alternatives, such as HVP.
+Additionally, much of this was revised in response to the increasing regional regulatory emphasis on food labeling transparency, which has accelerated the industry's movement toward natural ingredients that consumers trust.
+In addition to influencing purchasing decisions by whitewashing the product labels, the developments surrounding HVP as a strategic tactic ingredient for flavor and label-friendly functionality continue.

 Growth in Local Food Processing and Seasoning Industries Supporting HVP Demand

-This is yet another driving factor in the ever-increasing expanding food processing industry in Latin America.
-With increased per capita income and lifestyle changes, has led to influx of local products pertaining to core applications of HVP such as soups, instant noodles, bouillon cubes, processed meat, and snack foods.
-As regional players strive to enhance flavor profiles while striving to be cost-efficient, HVP has become the most indispensable ingredient in umami taste delivery to the consumer.
+This is yet another driving factor in the ever-increasing food processing industry in Latin America.
+Increased per capita income and lifestyle changes have led to an influx of local products pertaining to core applications of HVP, such as soups, instant noodles, bouillon cubes, processed meat, and snack foods.
+As regional players strive to enhance flavor profiles while being cost-efficient, HVP has become the most indispensable ingredient in delivering umami taste to consumers.

 In addition, local players in seasoning and spice blend markets are quite instrumental in further expanding HVP usage.
 These companies are incorporating HVP into savory formulations specifically designed for regional palates which include spicy, smoky, and grilled flavor varieties that would appear to pamper Latin American taste buds.

-The growing footprint of mid-sized and domestic flavor houses has also led to increased collaboration with international ingredient suppliers, facilitating technology and knowledge transfer in enzymatic hydrolysis and plant-based protein processing.
-Government-backed food innovation programs, as well as technical training initiatives, have bolstered local capabilities and hence fast tracking of HVP production and application is possible now.
+The growing footprint of mid-sized and domestic flavor houses has also led to increased collaboration with international ingredient suppliers, facilitating the transfer of technology and knowledge in enzymatic hydrolysis and plant-based protein processing.
+Government-backed food innovation programs, as well as technical training initiatives, have bolstered local capabilities, and hence, fast-tracking of HVP production and application is possible now.
 This ecosystem of food processors, seasoning manufacturers, and ingredient innovators is reinforcing demand for HVP as a versatile, affordable, and scalable flavor solution in region.

 The following table shows the estimated growth rates of the top four markets.
-These countries are set to exhibit high consumption, recording high CAGRs through 2035.
+These countries are expected to exhibit high consumption, with high CAGRs projected through 2035.

 Country | Market Share (%) |